MBA Admission: How to Crack Case-based Group Discussions?

 • Meet up with your MBA aspirant friends, form a group and hold a case-based group discussion.
 Exchange ideas, observation and develop confidence.

-• In case-based GDs, about five minutes is given to prepare, so use that time wisely.
+• In case-based GD round, candidates are given about five minutes to prepare for the topic.
 If the case is about a topic where a decision is to be made, quickly think of points to back your ‘to’ or ‘for’ stand and choose one.

 • In a group discussion, if the topic is such that a decision is already made and the group has to discuss whether it is right or wrong, again choose a side after quickly weighing your points viz both.